ML4AU/M3-GPU-jobs/README.md

   [our GPU documentation](https://docs.massive.org.au/M3/GPU-docs/GPU-look-up-tables.html)
   for more information on this.

-With all of that said, let's consider how to run jobs.
+With all of that said, let's run jobs.

 # Set-Up
 ## Setting up your Python environment